Messerschmitt Me 321 Gigant: Operational history

 The first Me 321 A-1 production aircraft entered service in May 1941 with Grossraumlastensegler 321 at Leipheim, initially towed by Ju 90s and later by the He 111Z and the Troikaschlepp arrangement of three Bf 110s.
-The triple Zerstörer arrangement was very dangerous in the event that one or more of the take-off booster rockets failed.
+The triple Troikaschlepp arrangement was very dangerous in the event that one or more of the take-off booster rockets failed.
 One such failure did occur in 1941, which led to the collision of the tow planes and the deaths of all 129 occupants of the four aircraft.
 This was the deadliest aviation accident up to that time and was not matched until the Tachikawa air disaster of 1953 and not exceeded until the 1960 New York mid-air collision.
 The later Me 321 B-1 variant had a crew of three and was armed with four 7.92 mm (.312 in) MG 15 machine guns.

 The Me 321 was less than successful on the Eastern Front for various reasons: